 Each of us has our own idea of the ideal retirement.
 Does yours consist of traveling the world?
 Do you want to spend the rest of your days fishing?
 Do you just want to spoil your grandkids to death?

-Retirement is that state of life when we are be able to leave the workforce permanently and live with financial independence.
+Retirement is that state of life when we are able to leave the workforce permanently and live with financial independence.
 Two elements of retirement to consider are how to prepare for retirement and when to retire.
 What you do now will help determine how and when you retire.

 Planning For Retirement